DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 who designed Brasilia, Tatiana Letier Pinto locates the city's architecture in Brazil's political history.

-In the fourth and final part *The Image and the Other,* the texts address a traumatic aspect of Brazilian identity concerning our (self-)image, our complicated and problematic relationship with Indigenous peoples, and how this relationship came to the forefront
+In the fourth and final part *The Image and the Other*, the texts address a traumatic aspect of Brazilian identity concerning our (self-)image, our complicated and problematic relationship with Indigenous peoples, and how this relationship came to the forefront